 “It's empowering to sit with my imperfections and be real and vulnerable.
 In truth, there's real power,” she said.
 “I used to nitpick everything and it was fucking exhausting.
 Now I'm feelin' myself.
 I look good naked!”

 On being human: "It's really easy to be a bitch and when you see a beautiful girl you can be jealous.
-But take a moment and realize that we're all humans, we're all the same, we're all dealing with things.
+But take a moment and realise that we're all humans, we're all the same, we're all dealing with things.
 Find empathy in your heart for someone else."

 Kesha on her music and losing the $: “It [losing the $] happened after I went to rehab for my eating disorder.
 I let go of my facade about being a girl who didn't care.
-My facade was to be strong, andI realized it was total bullshit.
-I took out the $ because I realized that was part of the facade.
+My facade was to be strong, andI realised it was total bullshit.
+I took out the $ because I realised that was part of the facade.
 It was a journey and I'm happy — that was me in that part of my life.
 But then I turned a corner — but I still have a fucking tattoo of it on my hand.
 I'll have to figure that out!”

 Kesha on dealing with online criticism: “Criticism online used to tear me up.
-Then I realized you can't make people you don't know your higher power,” she said.
+Then I realised you can't make people you don't know your higher power,” she said.
 “The internet shouldn’t be a place that makes us feel unsafe."